matthewbga/ATS-Keyword/README.md

 Pre-integrated source code is available from the `ML Embedded Eval Kit` and can be browsed from `./lib/ml-embedded-evaluation-kit/source/use_case`.

 Integrating a new model means integrating its source code and requires update of the build files.

-# ML Embedded Eval Kit

-Philip Lewer to replace this text with a paragraph for ml embedded eval kit

 # Future Enhancements
 - [AWS Partner Device Catalog Listing](https://devices.amazonaws.com/) (leveraging Arm Virtual Hardware)